Law of Iraq: Post Independence

 A new civil code was introduced in 1951, heavily influenced by Egypt's civil code, which blended Islamic, Ottoman, and European law traditions.
 This code did not cover matters of personal status and so, a few years later the Personal Status Code of 1959 was put into effect with Sharia law being most prominent.
 The laws of personal status covered marriage, testamentary disposition, and inheritance.

 These rules, unlike previous law, were unitary regardless of religious sect.
 The biggest jump from Iraqi classical law was the issue of intestate succession.
 Prior to the reforms, after death an individual left 2/3 of their estate to their heirs, with males receiving two times the amount of land as females.

 The reform stipulated that males and females would receive equal shares, however this was repealed in 1963 after significant backlash.

-The second Ba'th revolution and the creation of the 1970 constitution defined Iraq as a democratic people's republic (for a unified Arab state and socialist system).
+The second Ba'ath revolution and the creation of the 1970 constitution defined Iraq as a democratic people's republic (for a unified Arab state and socialist system).

 During this time Saddam Hussein changed the name of Sharia courts to the courts of personal status.

 Article 7 of this constitution cements Islam as the official religion and ambiguosly cites it as a source of legislation.
 Furthermore, Article 12 includes a provision claiming equal rights before the law for all Iraqis regardless of gender, religion, nationality, sect, opinion, belief, or origin.